A Diagnostic Tool in Traditional Chinese Medicine

 What is the Tongue Color?

-Normal tongue color is light red, indicating that a person's vital energy (called qi) is strong.
+The tongue color is normally a light red color, indicating that a person's vital energy (qi) is strong.
 It also reflects the health of the internal organs and blood circulation.
 Changes in the tongue color usually reflect chronic illness.

 What is the Tongue Shape?

-Normal tongue shape is not too thick or thin, and the tongue body is smooth with no cracks.
+The tongue shape is normally not too thick or thin, and the tongue body is smooth with no cracks.
 Changes in the tongue shape usually reflect chronic illness involving blood, qi, or body fluids.

 Are there any Specific Problem Areas?

 Each area connected to specific internal organs.
 For example, a thick yellow coating at back of tongue may be a sign of damp heat in intestines, bladder or uterus.

 - Some disorders don't show up on the tongue.

 - Tongue is usually examined for no longer than 15 seconds at a time.
 If it's extended for longer, the tension may alter the shape or color.

 - The tongue should be examined under natural light.